josephrocca/riot-jspm/README.md

 Please note that this tutorial was written for JSPM v0.17 beta.
 If something doesn't quite work, it's probably best to check the up-to-date "getting started" tutorials at [jspm.io](http://jspm.io/), and [riot-systemjs on npm](https://www.npmjs.com/package/systemjs-riot)

-If you want to skip straight to the code, here's the [GitHub repo](https://github.com/josephrocca/riot-jspm).

 In this tutorial, we'll just be doing 3 things:

 1. Install NPM and JSPM